-Because you earned a profit of $6 in 2 days, your broker is aware that his risk is also limited to a 2-day period.
+Because you earned a profit of $6 in 2 days, your broker is aware that his risk is also limited to 2 days.
 Even if he loses money, he won’t lose a lot.

-If the trade had gone on the opposite direction, he would have lost only $6.
-This is the reason your broker would allow you to buy as much as 10,000 Euros for a 100 dollar deposit.
-In the worst case scenario, and the loss reaches $100, the account will automatically be closed by the broker and stop the loss to the amount of the deposit.
+If the trade had gone in the opposite direction, he would have lost only $6.
+This is the reason your broker would allow you to buy as much as 10,000 Euros for a 100-dollar deposit.
+In the worst-case scenario, and the loss reaches $100, the broker will automatically close the account and stop the loss to the amount of the deposit.

-In short, brokers allow leverage to help individual traders amass larger profits with high risks but limited to short periods of times.
-This simply means being able to trade more.
-The more money you trade, the more beneficial it will be for the broker due to the spread, or the difference between the buying and selling price of every currency pair.
+In short, brokers allow leverage to help individual traders amass more substantial profits with high risks but limited to short periods of time.
+This just means being able to trade more.
+The more money you trade, the more beneficial it will be for the broker due to the spread or the difference between the buying and selling price of every currency pair.

-The most interesting part is that the spreads are quite low because they are driven by the fierce competition among forex trading brokers that were forced to bring down the spreads to make them more lucrative to prospective clients.
-Normally, spread for the EUR/USD pair is 3 pips.
+The most exciting part is that the spreads are quite low because they are driven by the fierce competition among forex trading brokers that were forced to bring down the spreads to make them more lucrative to prospective clients.
+Typically, the spread for the EUR/USD pair is three pips.
 This means the broker will charge only 3 dollars for each trade that is worth 10,000 Euros.

 Forex Trading Brokers in Nigeria

-Good thing there are numerous international brokers that can cater to the demands of Nigerian traders.
+Good thing numerous international brokers can cater to the demands of Nigerian traders.
 These brokers will let you conveniently deposit and withdraw funds.

-I have browsed through the biggest forex brokers in the whole world, and I have shortlisted the ones that are most accommodating to Nigerians.
-These brokers also offer the most favorable trading conditions and the most convenient withdrawal and deposit options.
+I have browsed through the biggest forex brokers in the whole world, and I have shortlisted the one that is most accommodating to Nigerians.
+This broker also offers the most favorable trading conditions and the most convenient withdrawal and deposit options.

-Each one of these brokers offers mobile trading, high leverage, minimal deposits, and highly advanced trading platforms.
-The brokers also offer loads of educational materials to help you learn more about forex trading and making money online.
+Each one of these brokers offers mobile trading, high leverage, minimum deposits, and highly advanced trading platforms.
+The brokers also provide loads of educational materials to help you learn more about forex trading and making money online.